Kurdyka-Lojasiewicz Property of Zero-Norm Composite Functions: Notation and Preliminaries

-\item[(ii)] for all $s\in(0,\eta)$, $\varphi'(s)>0$, \end{itemize} and a neighborhood $\mathcal{U}$ of $\overline{x}$ such that for all \( x\in\mathcal{U}\cap\big[f(\overline{x})<f<f(\overline{x})+\eta\big], \)
+\item[(ii)] for all $s\in]0,\eta[$, $\varphi'(s)>0$, \end{itemize} and a neighborhood $\mathcal{U}$ of $\overline{x}$ such that for all \( x\in\mathcal{U}\cap\big[f(\overline{x})<f<f(\overline{x})+\eta\big], \)

-If the corresponding $\varphi$ can be chosen as $\varphi(s)=c\sqrt{s}$ for some $c>0$, then $f$ is said to have the KL property at $\overline{x}$ with an exponent of $1/2$.
-If $f$ has the KL property of exponent $1/2$ at each point of ${\rm dom}\,\partial\!f$, then $f$ is called a KL function of exponent $1/2$. \end{definition} \begin{remark} By \cite[Lemma 2.1]{Attouch10}, a proper function has the KL property of exponent $1/2$ at any noncritical point.
-Hence, to show that it is a KL function of exponent $1/2$, it suffices to check whether it has the KL property of exponent $1/2$ at all critical points. \end{remark}
+If $\varphi$ can be chosen as $\varphi(s)=c\sqrt{s}$ for some $c>0$, then $f$ is said to have the KL property at $\overline{x}$ with an exponent of $1/2$.
+If $f$ has the KL property of exponent $1/2$ at each point of ${\rm dom}\,\partial\!f$, then $f$ is called a KL function of exponent $1/2$. \end{definition} \begin{remark} To show that a proper function is a KL function of exponent $1/2$, it suffices to verify if it has the KL property of exponent $1/2$ at all critical points since, by \cite[Lemma 2.1]{Attouch10}, it has this property at all noncritical points. \end{remark}